hiptest/hiptest-publisher/README.md

 Exporting a project
 -------------------

-Go to one of your [Hiptest projects](https://app.hiptest.com/projects) and select the Settings tab.
+Go to one of your [HipTest projects](https://app.hiptest.com/projects) and select the Settings tab.
 This tab is available only for projects you own.
 From there, copy the secret token and run this command line: